Dick Franks: Career

 Educated at Rugby School and Queen's College, Oxford, Franks was commissioned into the Royal Corps of Signals in 1940.
 He became an Intelligence officer in the Western Desert and then joined the Special Operations Executive.

 He started his career by "earning a reputation for daring military exploits against Nazi Germany before pursuing a fruitful career on Her Majesty’s secret service."

-After the War he briefly worked for the Daily Mirror before joining the Secret Intelligence Service in 1946.
+After the end of the Second World War he briefly worked for the Daily Mirror before joining the Secret Intelligence Service in 1946.
 He became involved in Operation Boot, a plan to overthrow Mohammad Mosaddegh, the nationalistic Iranian Prime Minister in 1953.
 He was posted to Bonn in 1962 and was promoted to Deputy Chief in 1977.
 He was appointed Chief of the Service in 1978, in place of Brian Stewart, the Director of Support Services.

 As Chief, Franks was forced to contend with budget cuts, which he accepted for fear that SIS would otherwise be merged with the Security Service.
 One of the consequences of these cuts was the virtual closure of the MI6 station in Tehran – and the sole remaining officer was forbidden from operating out of the British Embassy by Ambassador Anthony Parsons – forcing him to instead rent a flat and depend on briefs delivered by SAVAK.